The Yakuza: Plot

 Before leaving Japan, Kilmer visits with Ken at home and asks to speak to him formally.
-While Ken prepares tea, Kilmer quietly commits yubitsume, and when Ken enters the room, waits for him to be seated.
-Sliding the folded handkerchief that contains his finger to Ken, he says "please accept this token of my apology" for "bringing great pain into your life, both in the past and in the present."
-Ken accepts, and Kilmer asks that "if you can forgive me, then you can forgive Eiko," adding, "you are greatly loved and respected by all your family."
+While Ken prepares the tea, Kilmer quietly commits yubitsume, and when Ken enters the room, he waits for him to be seated.
+Sliding the folded handkerchief that contains his finger to Ken, he says, "Please accept this token of my apology" for "bringing great pain into your life, both in the past and in the present."
+Ken accepts, and Kilmer asks, "If you can forgive me, then you can forgive Eiko," adding, "You are greatly loved and respected by all your family."
 Ken professes that "no man has a greater friend than Kilmer-san," and Kilmer, overcome by emotion, says the same of Ken.
 Their obligations now apparently resolved, Ken takes Kilmer to the airport, and both men bow formally to each other before parting.